Published on: August 28, 2023

 A RCMP officer from the Shediac RCMP major crimes unit said he was looking into this in 2021.
 Cst Carl Champagne of the Shediac NB RCMP had the full name of at least one person who paid the Moncton area motel owner $1000 a month to help her get permanent residency as well a bank account number that was suspected of being used for making human smuggling payments.

-That Moncton New Brunswick area motel was recently sold June 9, 2023 for $965,000 plus HST, cash.
+That Moncton New Brunswick area motel was recently sold June 9, 2023 for $965,000.
 No mortgage was obtained for the purchase of the motel.
 The cash purchase of the motel was made by a recent college graduate.
 A student whose former job was a cook for Boston Pizza.
-The East Indian college graduate obtained a mortgage for the motel “after” the Atlantic Motel was bought for $965,000 plus HST cash.
+The East Indian college graduate obtained a mortgage for the motel “after” the Atlantic Motel was bought for $965,000 cash.
+Motel purchaser and owner posted on his Facebook page that he is a “volunteer at Atlantic Motel”.

 Government of Canada states:

-The former South Korean owners went back to South Korea after they sold the motel for $965,000 plus HST as did the woman who said she paid the motel owner a $1000 a month to help her get permanent residency.
+The former South Korean owners went back to South Korea after they sold the motel for $965,000 as did the woman who said she paid the motel owner $1000 a month to help her get permanent residency.
 The former owner of the motel made plans to move back to Calgary Alberta after he sold the motel.
-Was looking into buying a liquor store in Calgary.
+He was looking into buying a liquor store in Calgary.
 Will more than likely continue to help South Koreans enter Canada irregularly.